Xilinx/mlir-aie/AIEVecDialect.md

 AIE vector multiply

-Xilinx-specific multiply operation that multiplies two 1-D vectors.
+AMD-specific multiply operation that multiplies two 1-D vectors.
 The vector sizes are at least 256 bits, and the left operand vector is at least twice the size of right operand vector.
 For integers, the lhs and rhs are 8/16/32 bits, and result is a 48-bit or 80-bit accumulator.